There's no doubt Kajabi was the OG of course platforms. A decade ago.

 The 13 best Kajabi alternatives

-Depending on whether you’re simply looking for a different course platform than Kajabi, you want an online marketplace, or you’re ready to bring your online courses and community together in the same place under your brand, you have options.
+Whether you’re simply looking for a different course platform than Kajabi, you want an online marketplace, or you’re ready to bring your online courses and community together in the same place under your own brand, you have options.

 Here's our ranking and analysis of the best Kajabi alternatives.